icatalud/dart-sdk-wiki-2/Testing.md

     before there were any functioning implementations of Dart was written in Python.)
 When we started migrating away from status files, we created a new entrypoint script, "test.dart".
-The pub package that contains all of the real code is name "test_runner" and lives at `pkg/test_runner`.
+The pub package that contains all of the real code is named "test_runner" and lives at `pkg/test_runner`.

 *   **Test suite** - A collection of test files that can be run.
 Most suites correspond to a top level directory under `tests/`: `language_2`, `lib_2`,